 There are two other theories related to spam involving Bitnet Relay, a 1980s chat system, and TRS-80, another use of the aforementioned Monty Python song to annoy users.

 Types of Spam

 Below, you’ll find the various types of spam that you could potentially encounter:

 - Email spam: Email spam messages are likely the most recognizable form of spam.
 Spam emails contain all sorts of junk that can make navigating your inbox a complete nightmare.
 Thankfully, there are regulations put into place that keep spam out of inboxes to an extent, but you can always integrate better solutions and software to augment the sorting of spam emails.

 - Texting spam: In much the same way, texting spam is a way to get unwanted messages through to people.
 It’s interesting to note that emergency texts don’t constitute spam.
 Similar to how email spam works, the CAN-SPAM Act also applies to text spam.

 - Comment spam: Comment spam is a bit different in nature from the previous two types.
 You may have noticed some comments that seem unwanted or “spammy” in nature, such as those advertising the selling of products or simply off-topic.

 As always, you don’t want to be dealing with spam carelessly.
-If your business could use assistance preparing for spam, contact Michell Consulting Group for 305-592-5620.
+If your business could use assistance preparing for spam, contact COMPANYNAME for PHONENUMBER.